How To Protect Your Kiln Shelf From Melting Glaze

 How Long Does Kiln Wash Last On The Kiln Shelf?

-Depending on how hot you fire the kiln and how often you fire will determine how often you need to reapply the kiln wash.
-When the glaze drips on the shelf, or the kiln wash starts to flake, you see scratches or bare spots you need to reapply.
+The frequency with which you fire the kiln and how often you fire it will determine how often you need to reapply the kiln wash.
+When the glaze drips onto the shelf or the kiln wash starts to flake, you see scratches or bare spots that need to be re-applied.

 Reapplying Kiln Wash

-When the kiln wash starts to chip and pit, that’s when you should scrape it off with a putty knife and reapply.
+When the kiln wash starts to chip and pit, scrape it off with a putty knife and reapply.

 Scrap off any glaze drippings and flaking kiln wash, then reapply kiln wash by dabbing some on the bare spots.

-If you have to grind, scrape, or chisel any glaze off, make sure you are wearing protective eyewear.
+If you have to grind, scrape, or chisel off any glaze, make sure you are wearing protective eyewear.
 If you are kicking up dry kiln wash dust, make sure you are wearing a Dust Mask.
 The Kiln wash dust can be harmful to your lungs.

 NOTE: You never apply kiln wash to both sides of your shelf.
 Also, never apply it to the soft brick on the bottom or sides of your kiln.